breakingespanol/breakingespanol.github.io/about.md

 ---
 <img class="about-image" src="/images/breaking-espanol-logo.jpg" title="Breaking Español Family" style="padding-left:20px; border-radius:50%;"/>

+## Hola!
+Mucho gusto!

+We are Jennie and Ben Sullins hosts of Breaking Español the Podcast.
+Recording after our young son Jack goes to sleep.
-We're Jennie and Ben Sullins.
-We have a young son named Jack.
-After a few trips to Europe and Latin America we decided it was time to actually learn a second language.

-Living in Southern California, Spanish was an obvious choice.
-This podcast is our journey into learning Spanish and immersing ourselves into Latin culture.
+We started this journey because we believe having compassion for other cultures starts with speaking their language.
+After a few trips to Europe and Latin America, we decided it was time to commit and actually learn a second language.
+Living in Southern California Spanish was an obvious choice.

-Enter your info below to stay updated about our progress 👏🌴

-## ¡Hasta Pronto!
+Now we are in a race to learn Spanish faster than our son as he’s at an advantage starting so young.
+We love the food, the tequila, and traveling to latin countries as often as we can to try and immerse ourselves in the culture and gain that compassion.

+On the show, we chat about:
+* The ups and downs of learning a new language
+* Finding the time to learn
+* What has and hasn't worked
+* How we stay inspired to keep going
+* Our experiences raising our child bilingual
+* How to get past the timidness of speaking
+* Traveling through Latin America
+* and so much more...

+Join us on this journey, and hopefully, together we can learn to have greater compassion for each other, one incorrectly conjugated verb at a time.

+Subscribe and listen here.
+New Podcasts weekly!

 {% include opt-in.html %}

+Gracias por escuchar,
+Jennie and Ben

+Drop us a message [here](/contact)